 Regarding economic and political risks, investors may have their ability to obtain returns, in whole or in part, from their investments affected by changes in the regulatory, fiscal, economic and political environment.
 Specifically regarding to foreign investors, there is a risk that they may face restrictions related to the repatriation of invested capital or the creation or increase of existing tax rates on foreign investment.

 Therefore, the size, liquidity, concentration and potential volatility of the Brazilian capital market may turn into obstacles for investors of our shares who wish to sell their shares at the desired price and at the desired time, which may have a material adverse effect on the market of our shares.
-In the event that our trading shares do not transform and remain an active and liquid trading market, the trading price of our shares could be negatively impacted.
+In the event that our trading shares do not transform and remain an active and liquid trading market, the trading price of the Company’s shares could be negatively impacted.

 The recent economic instability in Brazil caused by the increase in inflation observed in recent years, the slowdown in GDP growth and the uncertainty about whether the Brazilian government will be able to enact the economic reforms necessary to improve the deterioration of public accounts and the economy have led to a declining market confidence in the Brazilian economy and a government crisis.